DanielWinning/LaravelBase/README.md

 # Laravel Starter Template

-**I only keep this public so I can import it into new repos!
+**I only keep this public so I can use it in new repos.
 If anyone else ever uses it I guess that's a bonus!**

-When I'm setting up a new Laravel project, there tends to be a load of scaffolding and boring setup to be done first.
-Most of the time, I use the same general workflow and end up using the same tools on a number of different projects. *Breezy* aims to ease some of this setup by including most of my required tools from the start - including (in case you haven't guessed it), Breeze.

-Think of *Breezy* as a super minimal Laravel authentication setup with some handy little tools included.
+A minimal Laravel authentication setup.

 **This is built to work with my go-to workflow and may not have the desired tools for everyone's needs.**